RupeshKumar4511/Web-Designing-and-Development/README.md

 text-decoration : line-through;

-It means the there is a line on the text.
+It means that there is a line on the text.

 text-transform : upercase,lowercase,capitalize,none;